Nutrition

 • Unsaturated fats come from plants.
 They include olive, canola, peanut, corn, avocado, safflower, and sunflower oils.

-• Try not to eat saturated fat.
+• Try to limit saturated fat.
 It raises your blood cholesterol levels.

-• Most saturated fat comes from animals.
-Foods, such as butter, lard, cheese, cream, whole milk, and fatty cuts of meat, are high in saturated fat.
+• Most saturated fat comes from animal-based foods.
+Foods such as butter, lard, cheese, cream, whole milk, and fatty cuts of meat are high in saturated fat.

 • Some oils are also saturated fats.
 These include palm and coconut oils.